CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 }
 ```

-The storage acceptance logic accommodates the following components:
+The storage acceptance logic is based on the following components:
 - `Variables`: sector state, date, etc...
 - `Values`: integer, time, day of the week
 - `Advanced operations`: +, -, *, /
-- `Comparison signs`: >, <, =, any, contains, etc...
+- `Comparison signs`: >, <, =, any, between, etc...

 ### Variables

 #### Sealing pipeline - sector states

-These variables correspond to the states within the sealing pipeline, excluding errors or failed states
+These variables correspond to the states within the sealing pipeline, excluding errors or faulty states.

 {{< alert icon="tip" >}}
 Theses variables are expressed in number of sectors, represented as an integer.